yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl freeze` - screen subexpressions matching the pattern and then perform the operation.

 * `#!wl focus` - simplify the arguments of the specified heads.

-* `#!wl powerBaseSimplify` - simplify the power bases.

-* `#!wl trigPhaseSimplify` - reduce the phase factor in trigonometric functions.

-* `#!wl separateBy` - separate the elements by whether or not satisfying the criteria.